 What happens next?

-PwC are working on a Distribution Plan which will set out the details of how client money and custody assets will be distributed, they are hoping to start returning client money and assets in September 2018.
+Now that the Distribution Plan has been approved, the administrators aim to start returning client money and assets in September 2018.
 For further details please see the administrators’ website.